building-beauty/sequence-platform/README.md

 The psychological effect of any authored lesson won't be apparent until it is authored.
 Hence we can't know too much about its structure.
-So the work done to create a description of the structure of lessons may be premature, even though we all think we know what those will be.
-In my experience, we need to build effective X's and ask ourselves what happened.
+So the work done to create a characterization of the structure of lessons may be premature, even though we all think we know what those will be.
+In my experience, we need to build effective X's, pay attention and look for moments where we've learned or discovered something about this, write about those, and *then* work on characterizations.

 But I'll try.

-*[bracketed comments enumerate the analogies to gatemaker for this programming exercise]*
+*[the bracketed/italic comments enumerate the analogies to gatemaker for this programming exercise]*

 (a) describe a learning book (from our document 'a sequence book'),
-    which we call here 'interactive educational sequences'.
+    which we call here 'Interactive Educational Sequences'.

 *[this detailed explanation is necessary to make it as clear to the reader of this document as the 'known idea' of the gate]*